-If you would like to bring DanceDC to your school, please contact Vanessa Hope, Director of Community Engagement.
+If you would like to bring Dance DC to your school, please contact DeMoya Watson Brown, Director of Community Engagement

-Meet a Dancer Lecture-Demonstrations
+"Meet a Dancer" Lecture-Demonstrations

-The Washington Ballet Meet A Dancer lecture-demonstration is an opportunity for students to meet two professional ballet dancers in costume, see a short performance, and demystify the art form without leaving their school.
+The Washington Ballet’s “Meet A Dancer” lecture-demonstrations are an opportunity for students to meet two professional ballet dancers in costume, see a short performance, and demystify the art form without leaving their school.
 These can be programmed as classroom visits or as an assembly, allowing for as many students to participate as your space allows.
 Students will discover what classical ballet is, what it’s like to train and work as a professional dancer, why they wear tutus, how those shoes work, and how they can learn to dance too.